rubenmvc/shelves/README.md

 # shelves
-A straightforward way to manage your collect
+A straightforward way to manage your videogame collection